skybet/skybet.github.io/_posts/2020-08-21-zero-downtime-kubernetes-deployments.md

 It's almost as though the team that built Kubernetes knew this would be a thing, as they specifically define both a `livenessProbe` and a `readinessProbe` that can be applied to the Pods.
 Their [own documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) explains the difference between the two:

-* **livenessProbe** defines when to restart a container, i.e. the `/ping` endpoint returns a bad response
+* **livenessProbe** defines when to restart a container, e.g. the `/ping` endpoint returns a bad response
-* **readinessProbe** defines when a container is ready to start accepting traffic, i.e. a script has run to synchronise data in your stateful application
+* **readinessProbe** defines when a container is ready to start accepting traffic, e.g. a script has run to synchronise data in your stateful application

 In our case, we needed to change our `readinessProbe` to try and load the `/login` endpoint, and allow the application to be properly ready for accepting **all** traffic, not just health check traffic.